-- Hypocrisy Nod: In Crisis on Umbara, if a female Wrath romances Quinn and has not dumped or killed Quinn in War for Iokath, then after Theron Shan's betrayal, Quinn sends a love letter expressing absolute fury at the "Republic scum" who betrayed his love! ...
-And then has to acknowledge several times in that same letter that he knows he has no right to be angry since he was Theron not too long ago (and not only did he betray her, but tried to kill her as well).
+- Hypocrisy Nod: If the romance is resumed in the expansions, Quinn becomes furious after Theron Shan's betrayal, then has to acknowledge several times in his letter that he knows he has no right to be angry since he was Theron not too long ago, but still...

 - In Love with Your Carnage: On Balmorra, if the Warrior is female, he remarks that all the destruction she's causing "excites" him.